ablab/IsoQuant/README.md

     - `unique` - reads was unambiguously assigned to a single known isoform;
     - `unique_minor_difference` - read was assigned uniquely but has alignment artifacts;
     - `inconsistent` - read was matched with inconsistencies, closest match(es) are reported;
+    - `inconsistent_non_intronic` - read was matched with inconsistencies, which do not affect intron chain (e.g. olly TSS/TES);
+    - `inconsistent_ambiguous`  - read was matched with inconsistencies equally well to two or more isoforms;
     - `ambiguous` - read was assigned to multiple isoforms equally well;
-    - `noninfomative` - reads is intronic/intergenic.
+    - `noninfomative` - reads is intronic or has an insignificant overlap with a known gene;
+    - `intergenic` - read is intergenic.
 * `assignment_events` - list of detected inconsistencies; for each assigned isoform a list of detected inconsistencies relative to the respective isoform is stored; values in each list are separated by `+` symbol, lists are separated by comma, the number of lists equals to the number of assigned isoforms; possible events are (see graphical representation below):
     - consistent events:
         - `none` / `.` / `undefined` - no special event detected;